Tax Guides

 GSA CONUS Per Diem Rates

-Each location’s per diem has two components:
+Each location's per diem contains:

 Department of State Rates for International Travel